What are customs duties? When are they paid? For what do I have to pay VAT?

 When the items you have ordered are delivered to you from outside the EU customs and fiscal territory (outside the EU) Customs levies value added tax and possible customs duty on goods brought into the country.
 Some products, such as alcoholic beverages, are also subject to excise duties.

-When the items you have ordered are delivered to you from the EU customs territory but outside the fiscal territory (e.g. Jersey or the Canary Islands), Customs levies value added tax on goods brought into the country.
+When the items you have ordered are delivered to you from the EU customs territory but outside the fiscal territory (e.g. Canary Islands), Customs levies value added tax on goods brought into the country.
 Some products, such as alcoholic beverages, are also subject to excise duties.

 By using the Customs duty calculator, you can calculate an estimate of the import duties and taxes on the goods you bring in.